Jingnan campaign: Prince of Yan's rebellion

 It was not long before war broke out.
 The immediate cause was the arrest of two of Zhu Di's lower officials on 6 August 1399, for alleged "subversive activity".
-In response, Zhu Di, with the support of provincial dignitaries in Beijing, (Note: Li Youzhi, Beiping surveillance commissioner, and Zhang Xin, Beiping regional military commissioner.) took control of Beijing and its surrounding counties and prefectures.
+Zhu Di, with the support of provincial dignitaries in Beijing, (Note: Li Youzhi, Beiping surveillance commissioner, and Zhang Xin, Beiping regional military commissioner.) took control of Beijing and its surrounding counties and prefectures.
 By 9 August, his troops had already advanced to Jizhou and occupied the Juyong Pass northwest of Beijing.
-They also successfully thwarted General Song Zhong's attempt to recapture the pass from Kaiping, ultimately defeating and killing him at Huailai.
+They also successfully thwarted Song Zhong's attempt to recapture the pass from Kaiping, ultimately defeating and killing him at Huailai.
 Many of the general's soldiers defected to Zhu Di's side, having previously served under him.

 Zhu Di justified his actions by claiming that he needed to punish treacherous court officials.
 He referred to this as the Jingnan campaign, a campaign to clear away disorders, and defended his actions in letters sent to the court in August and December 1399, as well as in a public statement.
 In these communications, he stated that he had taken action to put an end to internal political disorder and confusion, to uphold the Hongwu Emperor's statutes and laws defining the duties of princes, and that he was motivated by respect for his late father.
 He accused the emperor and his entourage of withholding information about his father's illness and preventing him from attending the funeral.
 Additionally, he accused the emperor and his ministers of persecuting the princes, who were falsely accused of planning an uprising.
 He claimed that his actions were a reasonable form of self-defense, not directed towards the emperor, but towards his treacherous and criminal ministers.
 He also asserted that he had no interest in the throne, but as the eldest living son of the deceased emperor and Empress Ma, he was obligated to restore the law and legality that had been subverted by the new government.